 While Telogen Effluvium often clears itself up and is quite easily treated, it is not to be taken lightly as it can sometimes lead to another – permanent – condition.
 In people who are genetically predisposed towards female pattern hair loss – or male pattern baldness though men tend to be affected to a lesser extent – Telogen Effluvium can speed up its onset, or make an existing condition worse.

-Genetic hairloss only affects the top of the scalp and hairline but, like Telogen Effluvium, there are effective hair loss treatment programmes available for both men and for women.
+Genetic hairloss only affects the top of the scalp and hairline but, like Telogen Effluvium, there are effective hair loss treatment solutions available for both men and for women.
 These make use of clinically-proven treatments in order to stabilise shedding, promote hair growth and prevent hair loss moving forward.
-The key component of these courses is a topical drug called high strength minoxidil which is available in recommended formulations from the range at Belgravia’s in-clinic pharmacies.
-This is applied directly to the scalp and helps to promote increased localised blood flow to encourage hair growth.
+One key component is the MHRA-licensed and FDA-approved topical drug called high strength minoxidil which is available in a number of formulations.
+This is applied directly to the scalp where needed, and helps to actively promote localised blood flow to encourage hair growth.

-Men aged 18 or over who are medically suitable can also pair this with the drug finasteride 1mg, a one-a-day tablet which inhibits the production of DHT, the hormone which is largely useless following puberty but causes thinning hair in cases of genetic hair loss.
+Men aged 18 or over who are medically suitable also have the option of taking finasteride 1mg, a one-a-day tablet which inhibits the production of DHT, the hormone which is largely useless following puberty but causes thinning hair in cases of genetic hair loss.
+This is the only oral male pattern baldness treatment recognised by both the MHRA and FDA.

-Both men and women can also use appropriate hair growth boosters in cases of Telogen Effluvium, or Male/Female Pattern Hair Loss to encourage healthy hair regrowth.
+Both men and women can also use appropriate hair growth supporting products in cases of Telogen Effluvium, or Male/Female Pattern Hair Loss and a hair specialist will be able to help decipher which options are best-suited to their needs.

 As Telogen Effluvium is a temporary hair loss condition, treatment can stop once the hair has regrown and the patient is happy.
 Treatment for male and female pattern hair loss is on-going, however – or at least until a cure is discovered! – in order to effectively manage these permanent conditions.